 It can be used to gain a comprehensive picture of your brand health before, during, and after a brand marketing campaign — providing detailed, nuanced insights into brand performance.

 Although brand tracking won’t allow you to test how a brand marketing campaign will perform prior to its launch, it has some other advantages.
-With brand tracking from Latana, you can build and track custom target audiences and segmentations, allowing you to track the impact your brand marketing has on niche audiences that are most important to your brand.
+With brand monitoring software from Latana, you can build and track custom target audiences and segmentations, allowing you to monitor the impact your brand marketing has on niche audiences that are most important to your brand.

 Thanks to AI-powered algorithms that enhance the data that’s collected, brand tracking generates accurate insights that you can confidently use to make data-driven brand marketing decisions.